-Standard (Calc-on-the-fly Share and Hierarchy Elimination)

-This is the default Consolidation algorithm.
-Amounts for the Share Consolidation Member are calculated dynamically and amounts for the Elimination Consolidation Member are calculated using built-in algorithms.
+Standard (Calc-on-the-fly Share and Hierarchy Elimination): This is the default Consolidation algorithm.
+Amounts for the Share Consolidation Member are calculated dynamically and amounts for the Elimination Consolidation Member are calculated using built-in algorithms and stored in the Data Record Tables.

-Stored Share (Stored Share and Hierarchy Elimination)

-This is similar to Standard, but it stores the values for the Share Member instead of calculating them dynamically.
+Stored Share (Stored Share and Hierarchy Elimination): This is similar to Standard, but it stores the values for the Share Member instead of calculating them dynamically.
 It only considers the position in the Entity hierarchy tree.

-Org-By-Period Elimination (Calc-on-the-fly Share and Org-By-Period Elimination)

-When determining if the data cell's IC member is a descendant of the Entity being consolidated, this option considers the position in the Entity hierarchy and also checks the percent consolidation for every relationship down the hierarchy.
-If a percent consolidation is zero, the IC member is determined to not be a descendent of the entity.
+Org-By-Period Elimination (Calc-on-the-fly Share and Org-By-Period Elimination): When determining if the data cell's IC member is a descendant of the Entity being consolidated, this option considers the position in the Entity hierarchy and also checks the Percent Consolidation for every relationship down the hierarchy.
+If a Percent Consolidation is zero, the IC member is determined not to be a descendent of the entity.
+This setting is required when Entities have different parents depending on the time period.

-Stored Share And Org-By-Period Elimination

-Stores the values for the Share Member instead of calculating them dynamically.
-When determining if the data cell's IC member is a descendant of the Entity being consolidated, this option considers the position in the Entity hierarchy and also checks the Percent Consolidation for every relationship down the hierarchy.
-If a Percent Consolidation is zero, the IC member is determined to not be a descendent of the Entity.
+Stored Share And Org-By-Period Elimination: Stores the values for the Share Member instead of calculating them dynamically.
+When determining if the data cell's IC member is a descendant of the Entity being consolidated, this option considers the position in the Entity hierarchy and verifies the Percent Consolidation for every relationship down the hierarchy.
+If a Percent Consolidation is zero, the IC member is determined not to be an Entity descendent.

-Custom

-The Consolidation will utilize custom Business Rules to calculate amounts for the Share and Elimination Consolidation Members using the Finance Function Types of Consolidate Share and Consolidate Elimination.
+Custom: The Consolidation will utilize custom Business Rules to calculate amounts for the Share and Elimination Consolidation Members using the Finance Function Types of Consolidate Share and Consolidate Elimination.